 The last of the surviving Rehfeldt children was Elisabeth, the second child in this family to be named.
-Elisabeth was born into the toilet, her head having struck the bottom of the outhouse toilet.
-Elisabeth was rather simple all of her life, and Pauline attributed this to the fact that Elisabeth had suffered a head injury at birth.
 William Rehfeldt took care of his sister Elisabeth most of her life, and after he married Lizzie moved to an apartment two blocks away from her sister Tillie who then watched over her for the rest of her days, until Tillie became too paralyzed to go to Elizabeth's house.
 But Tillie continued to send others over to look after Lizzie.

-Pauline's husband, Charles Rehfeldt Sr. was an accomplished musician; he could both play several instruments as well as conduct an orchestra.
+Charles Rehfeldt Sr. was an accomplished musician.
+He could both play several instruments as well as conduct an orchestra.
 However, in those times one could not ear enough money to support one's family simply by playing an instrument or conducting an orchestra, so Charles painted houses on Grosse Isle in addition to conducting the orchestra.
 Nellie used to accompany her father many times when he went to Grosse Isle to paint houses, and she would play with the neighborhood kids while her father painted houses.
 But Nellie would often lend him a helping hand by cleaning brushes, handing him equipment, trim brushes, etc. Nellie and her father would return home hand in hand in the evening, happy and tired from their day's labors.
 Nellie adored her father Charles, and she so enjoyed these quiet moments in which she had her father all to herself.
 Nellie was probably Charles' favorite child, and he was very proud of his little tomboy.
 Sometimes Nellie would have to share her dad with her oldest brother John as he would accompany Nellie and Charles on a painting job, helping his dad out.
 John also ventured into another line of work, becoming an apprentice tinsmith.
 But neither of these lines of work suited John as he was a true artist at heart.
 It was such a pity that John died in his prime before he could develop his talents.